-Heritage Alert First Moji Station Railway Station Complex, Japan
+Heritage Alert First Moji Railway Station Complex, Japan

 Banner Heritage Alert Moji StationICOMOS, together with its Japanese National Committee, is issuing a Heritage Alert to stop the construction plans threatening the integrity and scientific value of the archaeological remains of the First Moji Railway Station complex in Kitakyushu City, Japan.
 ICOMOS demands a reassessment of the development plan and a comprehensive conservation of the remaining sections of the complex.